BSMediaGroup/StreamSuites-Dashboard/README.md

 ### Operational Boundary

-- **Read-only control surface** — zero ability to mutate runtimes or send actions
+- **Static control surface** — zero ability to mutate runtimes or send actions; edits are limited to local JSON drafts and exports
 - **Offline-first** — no live connections; everything is rendered from shipped or downloaded JSON
 - **No API calls** — the browser bundle deliberately omits live fetches
 - **Runtime exports are authoritative** — whatever the runtime exports, the dashboard simply renders